ashiana/ashiana/README.md

 - 👀 I’m interested in Blockchain Development
 - 🌱 I’m currently learning Haskell
 - 💞️ I’m looking to collaborate on Dapps
-- 📫 Reach out to me on LinkedIn
+- 📫 Reach out to me on LinkedIn or email.

 <!---
 ashiana/ashiana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.